Panadero1/heightmap-visualizer-vft/README.md

 ## If you're on windows
 Download mingw and make sure you have make and gcc installed

+# For Zero-K (or other Spring RTS games)

+Please see the `zk` directory for specific instructions

 # Gallery

 A roughness texture